Client library (`acdp_client`)

 CursorError | 400 with a cursor error code |

-models.py also re-exports the code tables (ERROR_CODES,
+models.py also defines the code tables (ERROR_CODES,

-SIGNATURE_ERROR_CODES) and parse_error_envelope(payload) so scenarios can
+parse_error_envelope(payload) so scenarios can

 branch on a machine code.
 These mirror the registry's emitted codes; they are